Aditeya Baral

 news

-Jun 09, 2025 Started interning as an AI Research Intern at Redis as part of the Redis LangCache team.
+Jun 09, 2025 Started interning as an Applied Research Scientist Intern at Redis as part of the Redis LangCache team.

 May 21, 2025 Preprint titled “Can LLMs understand Math? – Exploring the Pitfalls in Mathematical Reasoning” released on arXiv.